ehansis/ozelot/docs/examples/leonardo/running.rst

     - Run ``python manage.py getdata`` to download and unpack the pipeline input data (see above).

-    - Run ``python manage.py initdb`` to (re-)initialize the database and create all tables for the :ref:`em-datamodel`.
+    - Run ``python manage.py initdb`` to (re-)initialize the database and create all tables for the chosen :ref:`data model version <le-modes>`.
-      You need to run this once before launching the ETL pipeline.

       When using an SQLite database, the database file is created in case it does not exist yet.
       For other database backends (e.g. postgresql), the used database has to exist already.

       .. warning:: ``initdb`` deletes all present data in the database.

-    - Calling ``python manage.py ingest`` runs the full :ref:`em-pipeline`.
+    - Calling ``python manage.py ingest`` runs the full ingestion pipeline for the chosen mode.
       After successful completion, all ingested data is present in the database.

     - Run ``python manage.py analyze`` to generate the analysis output and write it to the current directory, or to a custom directory defined by appending ``--dir <output_path>``.